tari/taricorp.net/content/posts/2021/hdd-parking-monitoring/index.md

 If we wanted to allow the disk to still park its heads but at minimum frequency, setting the APM value to 7Fh (`hdparm -B 127`) seems to be the correct choice.
 To prevent parking the heads at all a value greater than 128 may do the job, but it's possible that some disks won't behave this way because the ATA specification refers only to spinning down the disk and does not specify anything about parking heads.

 Unfortunately, APM settings don't persist between power cycles so if we wanted to change disk settings with APM they would need to be reapplied on every boot.
-On a Linux system this could be done with a udev rule matching a chosen drive, for instance matching by the disk's serial number:
+On a Linux system this could be done with a udev rule matching a chosen drive, for instance matching the chosen disk's serial number:

 ```
 ACTION=="add", SUBSYSTEM=="block", KERNEL=="sd[a-z]", \